dkmqflx/react-native-expo-study/docs/README.md

 - It supports nesting, styling and touch handling

 - Depending on the target platform, React Native will translate this component to either a UITextView(iOS), a TextView(Android), or a 'p'(Web)

+## 10. Image

+- The Image component enables us to display various types of images, including

+  - Static images

+  - Network images

+  - Images from the local disk, such as the camera roll

+- Reat Native seamlessly translate the Image component to platform-specific counterparts:

+  - UIImageView for iOS

+  - ImageView for Android

+  - 'img' for the Web